Editorial note

 How should media and transcripts be stored?

 Classify data, set retention, restrict download, and align with subprocessors and regional requirements.
-Involve privacy and security teams.
+Involve privacy and security teams and professional consultation where mandated.